mohankarthik/mohankarthik.github.io/_posts/2022-03-21-setting-up-github-actions-to-deploy-angular.markdown

 Let's break the above down

 ## Triggers
-This [page](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) contains detailed information, and summarizing the most used triggers
+This [page](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows) contains detailed information.
+In summary,  the most conventional triggers used are as follows:

 {% raw %}
 ```